Tim Wakefield: 2010

 Wakefield entered his 16th season with the Boston Red Sox in 2010.
 He began the year in the starting rotation until Daisuke Matsuzaka came off the disabled list.
 He later rejoined the rotation due to an injury to Josh Beckett.
 On May 12, Wakefield recorded his 2,000th career strikeout against Vernon Wells of the Toronto Blue Jays in a 3–2 loss.
 He joined Jamie Moyer, Javier Vázquez, and Andy Pettitte as the only active pitchers with at least 2,000 career strikeouts.
 On June 8, Wakefield passed Roger Clemens for the most innings pitched by a Red Sox pitcher.
 He went on to win that game 3–2 over the Cleveland Indians.
 On June 13, Wakefield joined Moyer and Pettitte as the only active pitchers with 3,000 innings pitched.
 He accomplished this feat by retiring Shane Victorino of the Philadelphia Phillies on a fly ball to left.
-On July 2, he surpassed Clemens for another record, this for starts at Fenway; he went eight innings to win 3–2 over the Baltimore Orioles.
+On July 2, he surpassed Clemens for another record, this for starts at Fenway Park; he went eight innings to win 3–2 over the Baltimore Orioles.

 On September 8, against the Tampa Bay Rays, he became the oldest Red Sox pitcher ever to win a game; he is also the oldest player to appear in a game for the Red Sox at Fenway.

 On October 28, before Game 2 of the 2010 World Series, Wakefield received the Roberto Clemente Award.